AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

         self.__observation = observation
 ```

-Extend the above SdsType as follows:
+You can extend the above type as follows:

 **Python**
 ```python